The Chapman Company

 A.P Chapman, R.E.
 Abbott."

 As previously noted, the corporation was established on January 28th January 1907.
-Advertising for their leaded lamps started just 2 months later in March of 1907, so this was clearly a company that was engaging an already established lamp maker.
+Advertising for their leaded lamps started just 2 months later in March of 1907, so this was probably a company that was engaging an already established lamp maker.
 There are numerous possible scenarios and additional research is warranted.
 However, it seems clear that Alonzo’s calling all along was in furniture sales and retail, not lighting manufacture.
-Records show that as of the 1910 census Alonzo Chapman was a commercial traveler in the lamp shade industry.
+Records show that as of the 1910 census Alonzo Page Chapman was a commercial traveler in the lamp shade industry.